 Spinach Balls are not only easy and fun to make but they also taste delicious!
-Chopped spinach is mixed with your favorite savory ingredients and rolled into cute bite sized balls that are perfect for lunch, dinner or any holiday occasion!
+Chopped spinach is mixed with simple savory ingredients and rolled into cute bite sized balls that are perfect for lunch, dinner, appetizers or any holiday occasion!

-So you probably won't believe it but Iβve been making this yummy recipe since college...yes a long time!
-And itβs always been a favorite of mine.
+So you probably won't believe it but I’ve been making this yummy recipe since college...yes a long time!
+And it’s always been a favorite of mine.
 There are only 8 ingredients and it's super simple to make.
 So I am beyond excited to finally share this recipe with you today!
+And if you love bite-sized party foods, then you've got to try my Philly Cheesesteak Sliders and 3-ingredient Sausage Balls next!

-Step Two: In a large bowl, combine stuffing mix, chopped onion, spices, melted butter, cheese, eggs and spinach.
-Mix until thoroughly combined.
+Mix everything together: In a large bowl, combine the stuffing mix, onion, seasoning, melted butter, cheese, eggs and the drained spinach.
+Mix everything together until it's well combined.

-Step Three: Using a spoon or medium cookie scoop, scoop small portions of mixture and roll using your hands into small balls.
-Place spinach balls on a parchment or foil lined baking sheet.
+Make the spinach balls: Use a cookie scoop or spoon to make small portions of the mixture and roll it into small balls.
+Place the spinach balls on a baking sheet.

 - Maple Glazed Carrots